 How to Harvest Lemongrass

-Keeping in mind that the most edible part is near the bottom of the stalk, this is where you’ll want to snap or cut off your lemongrass.
-Begin with older stalks first and look for those that are anywhere between ¼- to ½-inch thick.
+Keeping in mind that the most edible part is near the bottom of the stalk; this is where you’ll want to snap or cut off your lemongrass.
+Begin with older stalks first and look for those that are anywhere between ¼ to ½ inch (6 mm. to 1 cm.) thick.
 Then either snap it off as close to the roots as possible or cut the stalk at ground level.
 You can also twist and pull the stalk.
-Don’t worry if you wind up with some of the bulb or roots.
+Don’t worry if you wind up with some of the bulbs or roots.

 After you have harvested your lemongrass stalks, remove and discard the woody portions, as well as the foliage (unless you intend on using and drying the leaves for teas or soups).
 While most people pick lemongrass to use right away, it can be frozen for up to six months if needed.